-4 Swedish Institute of Space Physics, Box 812, SE-981 28 Kiruna, Sweden
+3 Swedish Institute of Space Physics, Box 812, SE-981 28 Kiruna, Sweden

-A direct measurement of the mean vertical motion of air in the middle-atmosphere is currently not possible because of the small velocities, and so an analysis of changes in measured tracer (relatively long-lived trace gas) VMRs offers a means to indirectly observe the vertical motion.
-This technique has often been used in combination with ozone measurements in the stratosphere to separate chemical and dynamical influences when determining ozone depletion (e.g. Proffit et al., 1990, 1993; Müller et al., 1996, 2003; Salawitch et al., 2002; Rösevall et al., 2007).
+A direct measurement of the mean vertical motion of air in the middle-atmosphere is currently not possible because of the small velocities, and so an analysis of changes in measured tracer (relatively long-lived trace gas) concentrations offers a means to indirectly observe the vertical motion.
 Another indirect determination can be made using the diabatic circulation approach (e.g., Dunkerton, 1978; Solomon et al., 1986; Medvedev and Fomichev, 1994) but this method is not discussed further here.
-The chemical lifetime of CO during polar night and the strong vertical gradient in its VMR make it a good tracer (Solomon et al., 1985; Allen et al., 1999; Lee et al., 2011).
+The chemical lifetime of CO during polar night and the strong vertical gradient in its concentration make it a good tracer (Solomon et al., 1985; Allen et al., 1999; Lee et al., 2011).
 Water vapour (H2O) is used to infer vertical motion (e.g., Straub et al., 2012) but a varying vertical gradient limits the altitudes at which it can be used (Lee et al., 2011).
 Nassar et al. (2005) used nitrous oxide (N2O), CH4, and H2O to infer rates of vertical motion in the upper stratosphere and lower mesosphere, and Bailey et al. (2014) used a combination of NO, H2O, and CH4 to derive profiles of vertical motion in the middle atmosphere.
-A partial list of studies that have used tracers to calculate rates of vertical motion is given in Table 1, similar to Hoffmann (2012b) for studies using CO.
+A partial list of studies that have used tracers to calculate rates of vertical motion is given in Table 1, similar to Hoffman (2012) for studies using CO.
 The tracers used and the determined rates are also listed, along with the terminology used to describe the motion.
-The descent rates range from -100 m/day to -1200 m/day and show much variability, which can be expected as the studies were performed for different years and/or different times of the year, and at different locations (with the minus sign indicating descent rather than ascent).
-The altitude range over which the rates were determined, and whether averaging was performed, is also shown in Table 1.
-It is important to note that an average over altitude can mask the higher descent rates that are found in the mesosphere.
-For example, Straub et al. (2012) show a descent rate of -325 m/day from averaged modelled wind profiles, between 0.6 hPa (~52 km) and 0.06 hPa (~68 km), whereas the individual wind profiles often show descent rates larger than -1000 m/day at 0.06 hPa.
+The descent rates range from -100 m/day to -1200 m/day and show much variability, which can be expected as the studies are performed for different years and/or different times of the year, and at different locations (with the minus sign indicating descent rather than ascent).

-A general assumption made in the derivations of the rates is that the observed change in a tracer VMR over time is caused by vertical advection.
-The assumption draws from the fact that the polar vortex edge acts as a barrier to lower latitude air and hinders horizontal mixing of air masses between the inside and outside of the vortex (Schoeberl et al., 1992, Manney et al., 1994), but limited mixing still occurs and defining the edges of the polar vortex is not straightforward (Manney et al., 1994, 1997; Harvey et al., 2009, 2015).
+A general assumption made in the derivations of the rates is that the observed change in a tracer concentration over time is caused by vertical advection.
+The assumption draws from the fact that the polar vortex edge acts as a barrier to lower latitude air and hinders horizontal mixing of air masses between the inside and outside of the vortex (Schoeberl et al., 1992, Manney et al., 1994), but limited mixing still occurs and defining the edges of the polar vortex is not straightforward.
 During the formation/breakdown of the polar vortex at the beginning/end of winter, the transport barrier is weaker and the location of the vortex edge becomes much less well-defined (Manney et al., 1997), making it more difficult to identify inner-vortex air masses.
 This is also true for SSW events where the vortex is weakened, or breaks down and reforms, allowing increased mixing (Manney et al., 2009, 2015).
 When the vortex is well established, the edge definitions that rely on wind fields (such as scaled potential vorticity (e.g., Manney et al., 1994, 2007, 2011; Jin et al., 2006)) become less reliable in the mesosphere where wind observations are uncommon and reanalysis winds are known to be fallible (Manney et al., 2008a, b; Rienecker et al., 2011).